survivejs/react-book/manuscript/implementing_kanban/06_drag_and_drop.md

   }
 leanpub-end-insert
 }

-export default alt.createStore(LaneStore, 'LaneStore');
 ```

 You should see the same log messages as earlier.

 Next, we'll need to add some logic to make this work.
 We can use the logic outlined above here.
 We have two cases to worry about: moving within a lane itself and moving from lane to another.

 ## Implementing Note Drag and Drop Logic

+XXX

 Moving within a lane itself is complicated.
 When you are operating based on ids and perform operations one at a time, you'll need to take possible index alterations into account.
 As a result, I'm using `update` [immutability helper](https://facebook.github.io/react/docs/update.html) from React as that solves the problem in one pass.